deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 <details>
 <summary><strong>General Insights</strong></summary>

-1. Rock leads all genres in both sales volume and revenue contribution.
+1. `Rock` leads all genres in both sales volume and revenue contribution.
-2. Jazz and Classical genres, while not top-selling, generate high average revenue per track, indicating niche but valuable appeal.
+2. `Jazz` and `Classical` genres, while not top-selling, generate high average revenue per track, indicating niche but valuable appeal.
-3. The United States and Canada have the most active and highest-spending customers, followed by Brazil and Germany.
+3. The `United States` and `Canada` have the most active and highest-spending customers, followed by `Brazil` and `Germany`.
-4. Cities like São Paulo, Edmonton, and Prague show standout average spend per customer, revealing deeper engagement despite smaller populations.
+4. Cities like `São Paulo`, `Edmonton`, and `Prague` show standout average spend per customer, revealing deeper engagement despite smaller populations.
-5. Artists such as Queen and Led Zeppelin consistently appear in high-revenue albums, highlighting strong catalog longevity.
+5. Artists such as `Queen` and `Led Zeppelin` consistently appear in high-revenue albums, highlighting strong catalog longevity.
-6. Albums like Cake: B-Sides and Rarities earn significantly more revenue per track, suggesting that rare or curated content has strong market demand.
+6. Albums like `Cake: B-Sides` and `Rarities` earn significantly more revenue per track, suggesting that rare or curated content has strong market demand.
-7. Customers such as Aaron Mitchell and Bjørn Hansen exhibit diverse music interests across multiple genres.
+7. Customers such as `Aaron Mitchell` and `Bjørn Hansen` exhibit diverse music interests across multiple genres.
-8. Rock buyers tend to be repeat purchasers, suggesting high potential for long-term engagement with this segment.
+8. `Rock` buyers tend to be repeat purchasers, suggesting high potential for long-term engagement with this segment.
-9. František Wichterlová and Luis Rojas emerge as outlier high-spenders, despite moderate purchase frequency, indicating opportunities for targeted experiences.
+9. `František Wichterlová` and `Luis Rojas` emerge as outlier high-spenders, despite moderate purchase frequency, indicating opportunities for targeted experiences.

 </details>